furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ##### Components
 Components are the main building blocks in a Polylith architecture.
-In this workspace, there are nine different components.
+In this workspace, there are 16 different components, where 11 are used in this backend project.
 Let's take a deeper look at one of the interfaces, like `profile`.
-The interface of the `profile` component is split into two different files.
+The interface of the `profile` component is split into two different files/namespaces.
-One of them contains the function interfaces and the other one contains the exposed specs.
+One of them contains the exposed functions in the interface and the other one contains the exposed specs.
+*
 ```clojure
 (ns clojure.realworld.profile.interface
   (:require [clojure.realworld.profile.core :as core]))